 Risk is a key concept in asset management, and according to some, the most important of all.
 In the context of asset management, it can result from many different causes.
 Some of the risks that affect asset’s productivity are:

 - Regulatory failures

 - Human mistake

 Conclusion: The risk is directly related to the value that the asset produces.

 The fourth basic principle of asset management is the learning organization.
 It is the most influenced principle of the four by workplace culture and management style.

-This is an evolution of a set of attitudes and aspirations that makes the asset evolve from a bunch of equipment and processes to property of the people.
+This principle is an evolution of a set of business attitudes and aspirations that transforms the assets from a bunch of equipment and processes to property of the people.

 Members of a learning organization are always looking for a way to: